 2013: The New York Times features reviews of books by Jewish authors and/or of special interest to Jewish readers including POEMS 1962-2012 by Louise Glück, Black Dahlia and White Rose by Joyce Carol Oates and Goldberg Variations by Susan Isaacs as well as an interview with author Jared Diamond.

-2013: President Barak Obama who has shown his support for the state of Israel by continuing to fully fund all defense commitments most important of which the money that goes to the Iron Dome was officially sworn in as President of the United States.
+2013: President Barak Obama is scheduled to be officially sworn in as President of the United States.
+Despite rhetoric to the contrary, President Obama has shown his support for the state of Israel by continuing to fully fund all defense commitments most important of which the money that goes to the Iron Dome.

 2013: Tony Blinken completed his service as National Security Advisor to the Vice President and began serving as Deputy National Security Advisor.